 - Communicate progress.
 It’s important to communicate how you’re investing in environmental efforts and why to relevant stakeholders.
 Doing so takes some work on the front end, but pays off in the long run—literally.
 Research finds that firms that invest heavily in internal programs, but do not communicate them to external stakeholders, do not make the same gains in market performance as those that do communicate their efforts.[viii]

 Whether companies are responding to stakeholder pressure, trying to reduce cost, reducing risk in their supply chain, or improving their image, environmental sustainability offers great opportunities.
-Join us this month to hear from companies that manage their environmental risk, measure their results, and have built the business case for doing so.
+Members can check out a webinar on demand to learn from companies that manage their environmental risk, measure their results, and have built the business case for doing so.
+Not a member?
+Learn more about how the Boston College Center for Corporate Citizenship can help you get the most from your programs by calling 617 552 4545 or emailing email@example.com.

 [i] Delmas, M. A., Etzion, D., & Nairn-Birch, N. (2013).Triangulating environmental performance: What do corporate social responsibility ratings really capture?
 The Academy of Management Perspectives, 27(3), 255-267.